heispv/pymmseqs/docs/parsers.md

 )
 ```

-## For Pro Users
+## For Advanced Users
-Pro users can utilize the `pymmseqs.config.EasyClusterConfig` object for additional control.
+Advanced users can utilize the `pymmseqs.config.EasyClusterConfig` object for additional control.

 Example:
 ```python